3LawsRobotics/3laws/docs/sources/usage.rst

 .. important::

-  Remember to save each page after inputing the data.
+  Remember to save each page after updating the data.

-3. Launch
+4. Launch
 *********

 Before starting the supervisor be sure to have your ROS environment correctly set up and sourced.